College for Professional Studies

 This study was an attempt to determine if a change in teaching methodology would have a positive effect on the outcome, as measured by a chapter test, of an algebra class.
 The research involved a pretest-posttest control group design of two sections of an eighth grade algebra class.
 The control group received the standard instructional practice, known as the "direct method", while the treatment group received the same "direct method" and additional "constructive" methodology in the form of manipulatives and group reading of the subject matter.
 No statistical difference was found between the means of the two classes on the posttest, therefore, it was concluded that the additional teaching methodology did not affect the student outcome.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Tucky, Kristina L., "A comparison of two teaching methodologies in a middle school algebra classroom" (2006).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 284.